 Czech name: Národní muzeum

 The National Museum will top your most memorable moments when Prague sightseeing.
-Besides discovering more than 14 million pieces within the exhibitions and collections at the Prague museum, there is a fantastic view from the rooftop overlooking our beautiful city.
+Besides discovering more than 14 million pieces within the exhibitions and collections at the Prague museum, there is a fantastic view from the rooftop overlooking our beautiful city of Prague.
 Equally awing is the stunning, historic building, especially when illuminated at nightfall – a perfect backdrop for a romantic stroll.

 Location & How to Get there

 Dominating at the head of the famous Wenceslas Square, the National Museum is easy to find.
 The address is Václavské náměstí 68, Nové město, Prague